 The Apex 7 TKL is good for programming.
 It offers a soft and light typing experience, while keeping noise to a minimum.
 There are programmable macro keys that can be customized with SteelSeries' Engine software, though it's only available on Windows and macOS.
 The overall build quality is excellent and the included wrist rest feels very soft and comfortable.

 The Apex 7 TKL has a small footprint, as it's a tenkeyless keyboard, but will take up more space if you choose to use the included wrist rest.
+If you prefer a full-size keyboard, then check out the SteelSeries Apex Pro.

 The SteelSeries Apex 7 TKL's build quality is identical to the Apex Pro and it's excellent.
-While most of the keyboard is made of plastic, it has an aluminium plate on top to provide rigidity.
-The aluminium plate has a soft finish to it and the keyboard uses doubleshot ABS keycaps, which is great for durability of the key legends.
+While most of the keyboard is made of plastic, it has an aluminum plate on top to provide rigidity.
+The aluminum plate has a soft finish to it and the keyboard uses doubleshot ABS keycaps, which is great for durability of the key legends.
 The key stabilizers are excellent and there's no sign of wobbling or rattling.
 It comes with a wrist rest that attaches to the keyboard magnetically and the wrist rest has a soft finish as well.
 Unfortunately, this keyboard is a dust magnet, but the overall build feels durable and shouldn't cause any issues with long term use.

 This keyboard has good ergonomics.
 Although it only has one incline setting, the keyboard comes with a very nice wrist rest that attaches to the keyboard magnetically and has a soft finish that's very comfortable.
 The keys feel very light to type on and doesn't cause any fatigue when typing for an extended period of time.